Kidney Yang Deficiency

 In Chinese medicine, there are effective treatments for all types of hormonal imbalances and disorders, but there is not an endocrine system per se; instead, hormones are part of complex interrelated functional systems throughout the body.
 Anyone who has studied the body knows where hormones operate; everywhere.
 The greatest influence on sexual hormonal health according to Chinese medicine is through a functional interrelated relationship of the Liver and Kidney Systems.

-The most common Kidney imbalances include:
+The most common Yang imbalances include:

 - Kidney Yin Deficiency